garfieldbanks/MonsterSanctuaryMods/README.md

 - Removed annoying sound when switching monsters in the menu screen.
 - Keys are no longer required to open any doors.
 - Warm underwear is no longer required to enter cold water.
 - Fix blob form.
 I think this may have been a bug in the game itself because none of my tweaks really seemed to modify anything that might affect it.
 But for whatever reason I occasionally I had freezes (requiring alt+f4 to get out of) when using blob form.
 I tried many different things to fix it and what finally worked was turning off the blob cinematic and animation lines in the code.
 As far as I could tell in-game these lines only forced the character to not move when transforming.
 With these lines commented out the transform cloud still plays and the transformation occurs but now you can move immediately after transforming into a blob.
 And it no longer freezes!
-I prefer being a blob rather than a morph ball so I made the morph ball display as a blob.
+- I prefer being a blob rather than a morph ball so I made the morph ball display as a blob.
 - Every defeated monster will now reward their own egg if you get at least 4 stars.
 Does not show a popup.
 Check your inventory.

-### Data Dumper
-- Dumps some data into .json files.
+- Infinity Buff is disabled.
+- Fix equipment upgrade menu so it no longer jumps around randomly.

-### Display Unhatched Eggs
+### NewGamePlusMonsterAbilities
-- Display a \* before unhatched eggs' name.

-### Show Only Valid Evolution
-- Only display valid monsters when choosing a Catalyst target.

-### Get All Army Rewards
-- Get all unlocked army rewards and multiple eggs donation rewards at once.
+- Use all monster explore abilities from the beginning of the game without the need to encounter it.

-### Level Caps
+### NewGamePlusMonsterArmy
-- Custom level cap for your monsters and enemies.
-- Also has an in-game option to set monster level to current player max monster level.
+- Donate any monster/egg without needing to encounter it (cannot donate your last monster with swimming, improved flying, or Bard).

-### NG+ Options
+### NG+ Starting Options
 - Various options when starting a New Game+
 - Also has options to clear inventory and monsters.